 These hikes are no joke, but we promise you, they are worth it!
 The sights and sounds of Zion National Park are unlike any we’ve ever seen, we guarantee they’ll make your jaw drop.
-In this article, we will tell you our 3 favorite hikes in Zion, and go through where we stayed and ate on our tour of the park.
+And as a bonus, after we tell you our 3 favorite hikes in Zion, we’ll tell you about the best place to stay and where to eat on your tour of the park.

-This hike is long and hard…*wink*… We are talking 4 miles one way!
+This hike is long and challenging.
+We are talking 4 miles each way and an elevation gain of 2,300 feet!
 And what goes up must come down, so this bad boy is an 8 mile trek, but enough with the hard part, with great effort comes great reward after all.

 The view at the top of Observation Point is one of, if not the number one, best we’ve ever seen.
 Zion National Park is a mountain oasis populated by luscious foliage and numerous animals, including deer, goats, Peregrine Falcons (the world’s fastest animal) and the rare giant, the California Condor!

 At Observation Point, the entire park spreads before you like a delicious Thanksgiving meal.
 The settlers named the area Zion, a biblical reference highlighting the peaceful nature of the canyon.
 You’ll stand in awe at how such a beautiful forest grew in the middle of the vast desert expanding around Zion.

 Plan to get an early start, since the hike to Observation Point can take about 4-6 hours, depending on the number of breaks you take.
 You’ll be huffing and puffing, so take breaks and bring LOTS of water.

 We brought 3 bottles each and that seemed to work fine.
 It also helped to have some citrus fruits, peanut butter and jelly sandwiches, and beef jerky packed away to enjoy at the top.